dxmegvpw/imiya.github.io/senior_thesis/temp.md

 ### SUSY condition

 By carrying out the derivative with respect to the $F_{i}$ and $D_{i}$, we can obtain the on-shell relation of the auxiliary fields.
-First, let us focus on the Kahler potential.
+First, let us focus on the Kähler potential.
 The term inside the trace become
 $$
     \begin{align}
         &\hspace{10pt}